-Microgreens are made of some of the edible plants that you know and love, but they have been harvested after the sprout stage and before they reach maturity.
+Microgreens are made from the edible plants that you know and love, but they’re harvested after the sprout stage and before they reach maturity.
 They have a ton of nutrients and are super flavorful- and all of this comes in a tiny package.

-As far as price goes they are crazypants expensive when you buy them at the market.
-You can get some amazing and gorgeous microgreens at the farmers market, but this in no way is the most affordable option.
+As far as price goes they are crazypants expensive when you buy them at the farmers market.
+You can get some amazing and gorgeous microgreens there, but this isn’t the most affordable option.
 Growing your own is cheaper, readily available and super low maintenance.
 In fact, there are tons of kits available for people to do this easily (see my update notes below).